jojoelfe/pcdh15_tomo_talk/README.md

-# Imaging molecules in their native environment: cryo-electron tomgraphy imaging of pcdh15 in mouse stereocilia
+# Imaging molecules in their native environment: cryo-electron tomography of PCDH15 complexes in mouse stereocilia

 ## Abstract